Researcher’s orientation

 2 Philosophical stance

-My philosophical stance is a syncretic integration of non-dual monism, anti-realism, holism, cosmopsychism, spiritualism, subjective Bayesian epistemology, and ecological awareness.
+My philosophical stance is a syncretic integration of non-dual monism, anti-realism, holism, cosmopsychism, spiritualism, subjective Bayesian epistemology, and ecological awareness.1

 Ontologically, this framework entails an ultimate monistic reality that transcends Cartesian dualism (mental/physical plane), so that anti-realism is understood as rejecting the metaphysical framing of a strict mind-independent vs mind-dependent divide.
 Mind, consciousness, experience, and the cosmos are understood as manifestations of a single non-dual ultimate reality.
 Furthermore, cosmopsychism entails that the entire cosmos has a fundamental experiential aspect and that all entities have experience deriving from the cosmic experience.
-Holism, the idea of a unified whole which is more than the sum of its parts, is another central aspect of Stefano’s philosophical stance, and it is intended as applied to ontology (reality is whole), epistemology (knowledge is relational) and methodological (description and explanation requires whole-level analyses).
+Holism (as in the systems view of life in Capra & Luisi (2018)), the idea of a unified whole which is more than the sum of its parts, is another central aspect of my philosophical stance, and it is intended as applied to ontology (reality is whole), epistemology (knowledge is relational) and methodological (description and explanation requires whole-level analyses).

 Bayesian epistemology, which I use in my research and teach in my courses, is grounded on belief updating under uncertainty and inference given priors representing belief and evidence.
 Under this stance, quantitative methods are viewed and practised not in a reductionist way (explaining phenomena based entirely on lower-level terms) but simply as representing phenomena numerically as one way of operationalise entities, events and relations.